Updated June 8, 2019 –

 - That’s not to absolve Republicans during the Bush Administration.
 They ran Congress and approved countless pork spending.
 Mr. Bush didn’t veto any pork until his sixth year as president.

-No wonder the public debt keeps increasing.
-It’s about $19 trillion and counting.
+No wonder the public debt kept increasing from pork spending and compounding interest.
+It’s more than $22 trillion and counting.

-The Fed’s support of banks prompts two questions: Where are the bank loans to business?
-Where are the bank jobs?
+The Fed’s support of banks prompted two questions: Where were the bank loans to business?
+Where were the bank jobs?

-The Fed’s short-term rate – on loans between banks – has been near zero for many years.
-Bank profits have been huge – $34.5 billion in Q2 2012, according to the FDIC.
+The Fed’s short-term rate – on loans between banks – was been near zero for many years.
+Bank profits have been huge according to the FDIC.
 Their balance sheets became much healthier.

 Printing money hurts long term

-All of this means many Americans are mortgaged up to their eyeballs.
+All of this means many Americans became mortgaged up to their eyeballs.

-The Fed believes printing money out of thin air – issuing Federal Reserve Notes – is good for the nation.
-In recent years, his QEs have pumped up the stock market as he pushed interest rates lower to encourage spending.
+The Fed believed printing money out of thin air – issuing Federal Reserve Notes – was good for the nation.
+Mr. Bernanke’s QEs pumped up the stock market as he pushed interest rates lower to encourage spending.

 Why Mr. Bernanke had critics

-Republican presidential contender Mitt Romney — who has a track record in creating wealth and jobs – was opposed to such economic superficiality.
+Republican presidential contender Mitt Romney — who had a track record in creating wealth and jobs – opposed such economic superficiality.
 Had he been elected, he said Mr. Bernanke didn’t have his support to be reappointed as Fed chair.
-(See why 5 Nobel Prize Winning Economists (Among Hundreds) Back Romney’s Economic and Jobs Plan.)
+(See why 6 Nobel Laureates Among 673 Economists Backed Romney’s Economic and Jobs Plan).

-Stock market recovery based on a band-aid approach hasn’t and won’t help the economy.
-Under-employment and unemployment will remain high and businesses won’t have customers for their products.
+Stock market recovery based on a band-aid approach didn’t help the economy.
+Under-employment and unemployment remained high and businesses didn’t have customers for their products until the Trump policies took hold.

-Ironically, investors are short-sighted in believing in the Fed’s bogus strategies.
-Creating superficial capital isn’t a solution.
+Ironically, investors were self-serving and short-sighted in believing in the Fed’s bogus strategies.
+Creating superficial capital wasn’t a solution.
 But instituting public policy for growth is.

-Mr. Bernanke and Ms. Yellen aren’t the only Fed Chairs to come under fire for not understanding the economy or taking steps to help administrations stay in power.
+Mr. Bernanke and Ms. Yellen weren’t the only Fed Chairs to come under fire for political bias and not understanding the economy or taking steps to help administrations stay in power.

 - More than four decades ago, money-creation policies exacerbated inflation.
 As a young father of two small children, I’ll never forget working at two jobs, in part, to pay for the high price of milk in 1971.
 That’s when President Nixon imposed wage and price controls.
 True, the price of milk was frozen, but so was my salary and everyone else’s.